magento/architecture/design-documents/compiled_interceptors.md

 1. Each time after making change in plugins declaration (di.xml) or adding/modyfing the source code of pluings, generated/code/* needs to be purged.
 2. Longer execution and higher memory consumption while the whole code generation phase - https://github.com/magento-engcom/msi/issues/2269#issuecomment-499551378
-3. Longer time for first warmup request and corresponding generation in Dev Mode - https://github.com/magento/magento2/pull/22826#issuecomment-491949914
+3. Higher latency for the first warmup request and corresponding generation in Dev Mode - https://github.com/magento/magento2/pull/22826#issuecomment-491949914

 ### Discusssions and Public Involvements